Mike-Gough/mike-gough.github.io/_posts/2019-05-17-npm-script-docker-image.markdown

 ENTRYPOINT ["node", "<script-name>"]
 ```

-So the above Docker file will create a new image based on the official Node image, install our scripts NPM dependancies, copy the script to a working directory and when a container is started, automatically run the script.
-One thing we have overlooked is that since the Dockerfile installs NPM dependancies for us we shouldn't copy any node_modules into the image.
-To avoid this we can create a ```.dockerignore``` file with the following contents:
+So the above ```Dockerfile``` will create a new image based on the official Node image, install our scripts NPM dependancies, copy the script to a working directory and when a container is started, automatically run the script.
+One thing we have overlooked is that since the ```Dockerfile``` installs NPM dependancies for us we shouldn't copy any node_modules into the image.
+To avoid this we can create a file called ```.dockerignore``` with the following contents:
 ```
 node_modules
 ```